google/mtail/Programming-Guide.md

 # Introduction

 `mtail` is very simple and thus limits what is possible with metric manipulation, but is very good for getting values into the metrics.
-This page describes some common patterns for getting metrics out of logs.
+This page describes some common patterns for writing useful `mtail` programs.

 ## Changing the exported variable name

 `mtail` only lets you use "C"-style identifier names in the program text, but you can rename the exported variable as it gets presented to the collection system if you don't like that.

 ```
 counter connection_time_total as "connection-time_total"